the-draupnir-project/draupnir4all_docs/content/docs/how_to_use_draupnir.md

 Not all communities will share a similar Code of Conduct, but a lot of them will agree on what is spam.
-Being able to subscribe to another community's spam list means your own community will be protected from spammers the other community has already met, all while observing different code of conducts.
+Being able to subscribe to another community's spam list means your own community will be protected from spammers that the other community has already met, all while observing different code of conducts.

 To subscribe to a public policy list, you need to retrieve the address of this list.